Fonseca (singer): 2021−present: Compadres US, Europe Tour, and Viajante

 In 2021 Fonseca also had two tours.
 The first tour was the Compadres US tour which had three sold out shows in Orlando, Atlanta and Miami.
-In addition in November, he had three sold out shows in Bogota and Medellin, Colombia.
+In addition in November, he had three sold out shows in Bogotá and Medellín, Colombia.

 The Fonseca Tour Europa 2021 also had four sold out shows in Geneva, Paris, Barcelona and Madrid.

 In April 2022, Fonseca released his another album, Viajante, that feature singers Silvestre Dangond, Matisse, Greeicy, Cali & El Dandee, and Cimafunk.
 The album contain songs including "Cartagena", "Para Poder Decirte Adiós", "Besos en la Frente", and "2005".

 Personal life

 Fonseca is also very concerned with changing the rest of the world's view of his mother country, Colombia, using his music as a platform to publicize the positive aspects of the nation.
 During his U.S. tour in early 2013, Fonseca made a point to show videos of and to speak personally about Colombia.
 On the same tour Fonseca worked with Marca Colombia, ("Brand Colombia" in English) a program run by the Colombian government to re-educate other countries about Colombian culture, as well as with the Colombian airline Avianca, a sponsor of the tour.
 Of his work with these two entities, Fonseca has said to Colombia Reports, "I am excited that on my Illusion World Tour I will carry the message of Colombia from the Brand Colombia [markets a positive image of the country] to the United States.
 I am very proud of my country and I'm honored to be its ambassador".
 Fonseca states that he views music as a representation of culture, so using his music to promote and educate people on Colombia makes sense to him.

 Fonseca is married to his childhood sweetheart Juliana Posada and they have three children together.